A stableness of resistance model for nonresponse adjustment with callback data: Semiparametric theory and doubly robust estimation

 Equations \eqref{dr1.1}--\eqref{dr1.3} for estimating $(\beta,\alpha_1,\alpha_2)$ remain the same as \eqref{reg1.1}, \eqref{ipw1.1}, and \eqref{ipw1.2} in the IPW and REG estimation, respectively; equation \eqref{dr1.4} is a doubly robust estimating equation for $\gamma$.
-We summarize the double robustness of the estimators. \begin{theorem} Under Assumption \ref{assump:odds} and regularity conditions described by \citet[][Theorems 2.6 and 3.4]{newey1994large}, $(\hat\alpha_{1,\dr},\hat\gamma_\dr,\hat\mu_\dr)$ are consistent and asymptotically normal provided one of the following conditions holds: \begin{itemize} \item $A_1(X;\alpha_1),\Gamma(X,Y;\gamma)$, and $A_2(X;\alpha_2)$ are correctly specified; or \item $A_1(X;\alpha_1),\Gamma(X,Y;\gamma)$, and $\pr_2(Y\mid X;\beta)$ are correctly specified. \end{itemize} Furthermore, $\hat\mu_\dr$ attains the semiparametric efficiency bound for the nonparametric model $\M_\npr$ at the intersection model $\M_\ipw\cap \M_\reg$ where all models $\{A_1(X;\alpha_1),A_2(X;\alpha_2), \Gamma(X,Y;\gamma),\pr_2(Y\mid X;\beta)\}$ are correct. \end{theorem} This theorem states that $(\hat\alpha_{1,\dr},\hat\gamma_\dr,\hat\mu_\dr)$ are doubly robust against misspecification of the second-call baseline propensity score $A_2(X;\alpha_2)$ and the second-call outcome distribution $\pr_2(Y\mid X;\beta)$, provided that the first-call propensity score $\pi_1(X,Y;\alpha_1,\gamma)$ (i.e., $A_1(X;\alpha_1),\Gamma(X,Y;\gamma)$) is correctly specified.
+We summarize the double robustness of the estimators. \begin{theorem} Under Assumption \ref{assump:odds} and regularity conditions described by \citet[][Theorems 2.6 and 3.4]{newey1994large}, $(\hat\alpha_{1,\dr},\hat\gamma_\dr,\hat\mu_\dr)$ are consistent and asymptotically normal provided one of the following conditions holds: \begin{itemize} \item $A_1(X;\alpha_1),\Gamma(X,Y;\gamma)$, and $A_2(X;\alpha_2)$ are correctly specified; or \item $A_1(X;\alpha_1),\Gamma(X,Y;\gamma)$, and $\pr_2(Y\mid X;\beta)$ are correctly specified. \end{itemize} Furthermore, $\hat\mu_\dr$ attains the semiparametric efficiency bound for the nonparametric model $\M_\npr$ at the intersection model $\M_\ipw\cap \M_\reg$ where all models $\{A_1(X;\alpha_1),A_2(X;\alpha_2), \Gamma(X,Y;\gamma),\pr_2(Y\mid X;\beta)\}$ are correct. \end{theorem} This theorem states that $(\hat\alpha_{1,\dr},\hat\gamma_\dr,\hat\mu_\dr)$ are doubly robust against misspecification of the second-call baseline propensity score $A_2(X;\alpha_2)$ and the second-call outcome distribution $\pr_2(Y\mid X;\beta)$, provided that the first-call propensity score $\pi_1(X,Y;\alpha_1,\gamma)$ (i.e., $A_1(X;\alpha_1)$ and $\Gamma(X,Y;\gamma)$) is correctly specified.
 Moreover, $\hat\mu_\dr$ is locally efficient if all working models are correct, regardless of the efficiency of the nuisance estimators.
 The outcome mean estimator $\hat\mu_\dr$ has an analogous form to the conventional augmented inverse probability weighted (AIPW) estimator: the first part is an IPW estimator and the second part is an augmentation term involving the outcome regression model.
 Compared to the IPW and REG estimators in the previous section, the doubly robust estimator offers one more chance to correct the bias due to model misspecification.
-However, if both $A_2(X;\alpha_2)$ and $\pr_2(Y\mid X;\beta)$ are incorrect, the proposed doubly robust estimator will generally also be biased.
-The odds ratio $\Gamma(X,Y;\gamma)$ is essential for all three proposed estimation methods.
-This is because, as noted previously, the odds ratio encodes the degree to which the outcome and the missingness process are correlated; in order to estimate the outcome mean, one must be able to account for this correlation.
+However, the DR estimator is not anticipated to have a smaller variance than the IPW or the REG estimator, because $\M_\npr$ is a larger model with a semiparametric efficiency bound no smaller than that of $\M_\ipw$ or $\M_\reg$.
+Besides, if both $A_2(X;\alpha_2)$ and $\pr_2(Y\mid X;\beta)$ are incorrect, the proposed doubly robust estimator will generally also be biased.
+The odds ratio $\Gamma(X,Y;\gamma)$ is essential for all three proposed estimation methods, because it encodes the degree to which the outcome and the missingness process are correlated.
+In order to estimate the outcome mean, one must be able to account for this correlation.
 The first-call baseline propensity score $A_1(X;\alpha_1)$ needs to be correct for estimation of the odds ratio, and as a result, $\hat\alpha_{1,\dr}$ is also doubly robust.
 If $\pi_1(\alpha_1,\gamma)$ is incorrect, $\hat\mu_\dr$ is in general not consistent even if both $A_2(X;\alpha_2)$ and $\pr_2(Y\mid X;\beta)$ are correct---because the latter two models only concern the second call.
-Variance estimation and confidence intervals for the doubly robust approach also follow from the general theory for estimation equations \citep[see e.g.,][]{newey1994large} and can be constructed based on the normal approximation under standard regularity conditions.
-Alternatively, bootstrap can be implemented to compute the variances of estimators.
+Variance estimation and confidence intervals for the doubly robust approach also follow from the general theory for estimation equations \citep[see e.g.,][]{newey1994large}, which can be constructed based on the normal approximation or bootstrap under standard regularity conditions.